nvmandi7/plant-traits-kaggle/README.md

 You are set up!
 You should now be able to run `bin/train.sh` and other scripts to train models, interact with the code in the repo, etc.

+### Testing

+Most of the modules have tests.
+Run them with `bin/test.sh` and pass in any args you would pass to `pytest`.
+Ex: `bin/test.sh -s tests/data/datasets/test_baseline_dataset.py`

 ## potluck template readme